×

 It is common for menopausal women to experience trouble falling asleep or staying asleep during the night.
 As a result, they may experience more tiredness throughout the day, increased irritability, and difficulty concentrating.
 In some cases, sleep issues may be so severe that it interferes with daily activities and quality of life.
 If you’re having trouble sleeping during menopause, it’s essential to seek help now.

-The Many Benefits of Mindful Hypnosis
+The Benefits of a Hypnosis Treatment in Hong Kong

 How Long Does Menopause-Related Insomnia Last?